jqueryscript/ChatGPT-Resources/README.md

 - [cligpt](https://github.com/paij0se/cligpt) - chat-gpt but in the terminal.
 - [go-assistant](https://github.com/halilylm/go-assistant) - CLI App interacting with ChatGPT.
 - [terminalGPT](https://github.com/jucasoliveira/terminalGPT) - Get GPT like chatGPT on your terminal.
+- [chatGPT-shell-cli](https://github.com/0xacx/chatGPT-shell-cli) - Simple shell script to use OpenAI's chatGPT and DALL-E from the terminal.

+## Prompts
+- [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.
+- [ChatGPT-Prompts](https://github.com/yokoffing/ChatGPT-Prompts) - ChatGPT prompt curation to use ChatGPT better.
+- [awesome-chatgpt-suggestions](https://github.com/aminblm/awesome-chatgpt-suggestions) - List of prompts for chatGPT for various assistances with tasks.

 ## Misc

-- [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.
 - [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT.
 - [DAILA](https://github.com/mahaloz/DAILA) - Decompiler Artifical Intelligence Language Assistant: Use ChatGPT for a improved Decompilation Experience.
 - [chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation) - Have a conversation with ChatGPT using your voice, and have it talk back.Decompilation Experience.